Maxsy/books/README.md

 ### 📦 Apps and Packages

 - `fastify` application for backend API
+- `database` contains prisma schema and generated files for prisma client
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo